yWorks/yfiles-jupyter-graphs-for-neo4j/README.md

       used.

 - `get_selected_relationship_ids(widget=None)`: Returns an Array of relationship ids
-    - `widget`: The widget that is used to select edges from..
+    - `widget`: The widget that is used to select edges from.
 If `None` is specified, the most recently shown widget is used.

+## How configuration bindings are resolved

+The configuration bindings (see `add_node_configuration` or `add_relationship_configuration`) are resolved as follows:

+If the configuration binding is a string, the package first tries to resolve it against the item's properties and uses the property value if available.
+If there is no property with the given key, the string value itself is used as a constant binding.

+In case you want to create a constant string value as binding, which also happens to be a property key, use a binding function with a constant string as return value instead.

+If the configuration binding is a function, the return value of the function is used as value for the respective configuration.

 ## yFiles Graphs for Jupyter